Complete guide to AI in UX design

 Designers often must read between the lines, understand gaps in data, and invest time into user research to identify causation vs. correlation, dirty data, or human errors.

-Qualitative methods like the voice of the customer (VoCs) and usability testing will continue to ensure AI systems align with users' goals and expectations.
+Qualitative methods like the (VoCs) and will continue to ensure AI systems align with users' goals and expectations.

 Will AI replace designers?